 Past and Current Project Results:

 This slide basically summarizes the topics of investigation in our lab.
-Cancer, and Breast Cancer in particular, is a vast field.
+Cancer is a vast field.
 It seems while some questions are answered with each new finding, more arise.
 My students also find that to be true.
 It is imperative that they keep an open mind and let the results determine the direction of the research, not the other way around.
 In this way, I believe that we are more open to new information that might otherwise be missed due to our personal biases.
 While my students can predict what might happen, I try to instill in them the knowledge that being totally wrong in science is an important revelation.

 Dr. Gollahon’s Graduate Student Training Philosophy: